CLIP-HPC/goslmailer/connectors/connectorX/README.md

 ## Exercise for the reader:

-To make this connector work, add the missing code block to the [connectors package](../../internal/connectors/connectors.go).
+To make this connector work, add the missing blank import to [goslmailer main package](../../cmd/goslmailer/goslmailer.go) to trigger init().

 Recompile and try it out.

 To verify it works: